PostGraduate Course

 Ulster University - Belfast Campus

-College Link > - Psychology - Conversion
+College Link > - Psychology - Online

 Colleges often have information about the course on their own website, along with other useful information relating to the college.
 (Note: Not always available)